-Effective January 6, 2018 all bargaining unit members shall receive a base salary increase of 3.0%.
-Effective on the first day of the first biweekly pay period of FY19 and FY20, all bargaining unit members shall receive a base salary increase of 3.0%.
+Effective October 1, 2020, all bargaining unit members shall not receive a salary increase.

+Effective on the first day of the first biweekly pay period of FY22 and FY23, all bargaining unit members shall receive base salary increase of 3% or progress one step, whichever is greater (no one will receive less than 3% regardless of what their salary is at the time).